JoyfulReaper/MissionControl/README.md

 Current production-style Linux Agent deployments run the published `MissionControl.Agent` directly under systemd so host metrics come from the host and Docker can be inspected through the local Unix socket.

+The recommended Linux deployment is a **self-contained `linux-x64` publish**.
-The Agent can be built with the .NET SDK container when the target host does not have the SDK installed.
+The build itself can run inside the .NET SDK container, so the target host does not need the .NET runtime or SDK installed.
+Do not use the framework-dependent publish command for hosts without .NET; the apphost will start and immediately fail with `You must install .NET to run this application`.

-Build a publish directory from the repository:
+Build a writable source copy and publish the Agent:

 ```bash
 rm -rf /tmp/missioncontrol-build /tmp/missioncontrol-agent-publish